-To facilitate the proposed development of 8 semi-detached dwellings and 8 townhouse dwellings on the Subject Property, this application requests a site-specific amendment to incorporate the required relief from the zoning provisions to decrease the minimum required front yard setback, to decrease the minimum required rear yard setback, to increase the maximum extent of a stair projection into the front yard, to increase the maximum extent of a balcony projection to the front lot line, to increase the maximum extent of a balcony projection to the interior side lot line, to increase the maximum extent of a balcony projection into the rear yard, to decrease the minimum required width of a private way, to decrease the minimum required setback for any garage or carport entrance from a private way, and to reduce the minimum soft landscape area requirements for the proposed development as highlighted in orange on the Zoning Review Table (see Table 1).
-The site-specific amendment will result in development of 16 residential units in the Greystone Village community.
+To facilitate the proposed development of 8 semi-detached dwellings and 8 townhouse dwellings on the Subject Property, this application requests a site-specific amendment to incorporate the required relief from the zoning provisions to decrease the minimum required front yard setback, to decrease the minimum required rear yard setback, to increase the maximum extent of a stair projection into the front yard, to increase the maximum extent of a balcony projection to the front lot line, to increase the maximum extent of a balcony projection to the interior side lot line, to increase the maximum extent of a balcony projection into the rear yard, to decrease the minimum required width of a private way, to decrease the minimum required setback for any wall from a private way, to decrease the minimum required setback for any garage or carport entrance from a private way, and to reduce the minimum soft landscape area requirements for the proposed development as highlighted in orange on the Zoning Review Table (see Table 1).
+The site-specific amendment will result in development of 16 residential units in the Greystone Village community and is consistent with the approved Plan of Subdivision.
 The proposed development is within proximity to restaurants, shops and outdoor amenity areas for residents.
 The requested relief from provisions of the R3Q zone is appropriate to facilitate the proposed development on the Subject Property.